topi4k/DailyProblem/README.md

 # ML_revising
-notebooks and small project to practice basic ML algorithm using PyCharm and GIT
+Jupyter Notebooks and small projects to practice basic ML algorithm using PyCharm and GIT